Gong Ke: Biography

 Gong was born into an official family in Beijing in June 1955, while his ancestral home in Changsha, Hunan.
 His grandfather Gong Yinbing was a communist revolutionary and politician.
 His father Gong Yuzhi was a Chinese Communist Party theorist and politician.
 His mother Sun Xiaoli is a professor at Peking University.
 During the Cultural Revolution, he worked at the state owned No. 789 Factory between June 1970 and March 1978.
 He attended Beijing Institute of Technology (now Beijing Institute of Technology) where he received his bachelor's degree in electronic engineering in 1982.
 He joined the Chinese Communist Party in November 1981.
 From February 1982 to February 1983, he attended language training at Guangzhou Institute of Foreign Languages (now Guangdong University of Foreign Studies).
 In 1983, he enrolled at Graz University of Technology, where he earned his doctor's degree in communication and radio wave in 1987.
 He returned to China in September 1987 and that same year carried out postdoctoral research at Tsinghua University.

 After graduation, he stayed at the university and worked as assistant, professor, deputy director, director, and eventually moved up the ranks to become vice president in March 1999.
 In July 2006, he was promoted to become president of Tianjin University, a position at vice-ministerial level.
 He became president of Nankai University in January 2011, and served until January 2018.

+In 2015, he opposed calls for university faculty to "comprehensively tidy up, purify, and rectify."
+Gong contended that such calls evoked "leftist" mistakes of the past like the Anti-Rightist Campaign and the Cultural Revolution.

 In August 2017, he was proposed as executive president of the newly founded China New Generation Artificial Intelligence Development Strategy Research Institute, an academic institution studying artificial intelligence under the jurisdiction of Chinese Academy of Engineering.
 In November 2019, he was chosen as chairman of World Federation of Engineering Organizations, becoming a Chinese chairman for the first time.